vEnhance/1802/src/polar.typ

 = Polar coordinates

-== [TEXT] Polar coordinate is a special case of change of variables
+== [TEXT] Polar coordinates are a special case of change of variables

 Last section one of the transition maps we used was
 $ bf(T)_"polar" (r, theta) = (r cos theta, r sin theta). $
-This particular  is so common that you should actually memorize its Jacobian determinant and area scaling factor.
+This particular change is so common that you should actually memorize its Jacobian determinant and area scaling factor.
 Remember from last section we computed
 $ J_(bf(T)) &= mat(